mumuki/mulang/README.md

 ## Getting Started

-Better than explaining what is Mulang, let's see what can do it for you.
+Better than explaining what Mulang is, let's see what can do it for you.

-Let's starts simple - we have the following JS expression:
+Let's start simple - we have the following JS expression:

 ```javascript
 var pepita = {lugar: bsAs1, peso: 20};
 var bsAs1 = bsAs
 ```

-We want to recognize some code patters of it, so we will first load the expression into Mulang:
+We want to recognize some code patterns on it, so we will first load the expression into Mulang:

 ```
 $ ghci